 There are some great ways to earn and use Chase Ultimate Rewards for a Disney vacation.
-Chase credit cards have some of the largest sign up bonuses worth up to $1,000.
+Chase credit cards have some of the largest sign up bonuses worth up to $1,200 or more.
 Plus, there’s lots of flexibility in spending those points as well.
 The combination makes it a great choice for Disney vacations.

 Sign Up Bonuses

 We recommend the Chase Sapphire Preferred.
-The 50,000 point sign up bonus is worth up to $1,000 and it has no annual fee for the first year.
+The $95 annual fee you pay comes with a 60,000 point sign up bonus worth up to $1,200 or more .
 Here are the top 5 ways we’d use Chase Ultimate Rewards for a Disney Vacation.

 Top 5: Use Chase Ultimate Rewards for a Disney Vacation